- DNR contacts

 Most of Wisconsin's waste imports come from Illinois and Minnesota, with smaller amounts coming from Michigan and Iowa.

-The graph below shows trends in Wisconsin's waste imports from 2003 through 2013.
-The graph shows a generally upward trend in waste imports through 2003-2004.
+The graph below shows trends in Wisconsin's waste imports from 2005 through 2014.
 From 2005 through 2008 there was a gradual decline, followed by sharp declines in 2009 and 2010.
 In 2009, most waste came from Illinois (about 56 percent of the total) and Minnesota (about 39 percent of the total).
 In 2010 and 2011, imports from Minnesota were more than double the imports from Illinois.
-The overall total in 2011 was about 426,000 tons, more than 60,000 tons less than in 1997.
-Imports from Michigan, Iowa and other states combined made up about 3 percent of the total.
+Imports from Michigan, Iowa and other states combined made up about 6 percent of the total.

 Are waste imports into Wisconsin increasing?